Table of Contents

 Use of laptop or handheld computers is not permitted except in accordance with the Americans with Disabilities Act (ADA).
 Requests for exemption based on disability must be accompanied or verified by documentation considered sufficient by the Board.
-Computers used in rounds will be subject to verification by the judge and/or tournament staff to ensure that wireless network access is disabled and that prepared files are not being accessed.

 Section 5.
 After Debate Rounds